Iran says new sanctions from West "in vain"

 CONFLICT RISK

-The sanctions are meant to pressure Iran to suspend the nuclear programme before it gets the bomb.
+The sanctions are meant to pressure Iran to suspend the nuclear program before it gets the bomb.
 Israel and Washington say they do not rule out military strikes if other efforts fail.

 Iran denies it is seeking nuclear weapons and says its atomic work is aimed only as generating power and for medical and agricultural uses.